 "The secret of change

-is tfocus all of your energy,
+is to focus all of your energy,

 not on fighting the old,